 Without proper lab testing, doctors and patients are trying to heal hypothyroidism lacking the information that could make all the difference.
 Often times doctors do NOT run full thyroid testing, let alone the non-thyroid lab tests mentioned here could change a patient’s life.

 If you find your doctor unwilling to run these tests, one option is to order YOUR OWN lab tests without your doctor.
 Do you know that’s possible?!
 A trusted online place where you can order lab testing yourself is True Health Labs.
 They have comprehensive thyroid assessments that include TSH, Free T4, Free T3, Reverse T3, Thyroid Peroxidase Antibodies, Thyroglobulin Antibodies, and more.
 The advantage of True Health Labs is that they offer one-on-one results review with one of their Functional Medicine doctors so that you understand your lab test results and next steps.
 True Health Labs was created to make lab testing directly available to those who are uninsured, underinsured, whose doctor refuses to order tests, and those who simply want to make their own healthcare choices.
+If you have a Flex Spending Account (FSA) with your employer, all lab tests ordered online at True Health Labs are FSA-friendly!

 If you have been following Hypothyroid Mom, you know that hypothyroidism concerns the thyroid, but it is not only about the thyroid gland.
 Scientific literature shows that a multitude of factors are involved in thyroid dysfunction.